obula-sai/Django-React-Blog-App/README.md

 6. Click the login or register button to proceed.
 7. Upon successful login or registration, you'll be redirected to Home Page
 8. Look for "Create Post" option, proceed to post creation.
-9. Input title, content, and metadata in the provided fields.
+9. Input title and content in the provided fields.
 10. Publish the post directly.
 12. After the post gets published, it will be displayed on the homepage of the blog ([localhost:3000](localhost:3000)).
 12. Edit or delete the post later from the dashboard.